yassato/BIO373/README.md

 ### SNPcallTest

 ### GWAS
-All materials for the GWAS/GS practice to prepare presentation slides, input data, and run GAPIT.
+All materials for the GWAS/GS practice to prepare slides, input data, and run GAPIT.